sashadt/docs/docs/dtservices.md

 # Development

-When you are developing an application based on your business requirements, you can specify the services that are associated with that application and which services are required to run when an application is launched.
-This can be defined in a **service.json** file which is a service descriptor.
-The  **\*.apa** contains the service definitions (**services.json**) file.
-Each of these services can be further configured with settings for your requirements.
+Services and dependent applications can be defined and included in the application package.
+This service descriptor is defined in the **services.json** file.
+This file is located in the **/src/main/resources/resources** directory of your Apex project.
+When the project is built and packaged as an APA file, the **services.json** file is placed in the **/resources** directory inside the APA file.

-In the **services.json** file, you must define the following top level properties:
+The **services.json** file contains two root level properties:

 * [Services Property](#services_property)
 * [Applications Property](#applications_property)

-The **services.json** file is located in the **application.apa** within the **resources** folder: **resources/resources/services.json**

 In a **services.json** file, you can use parameters which are metadata variables, implicit variables, and global configuration values.